thejamiewyatt/CookingWithCozmo/docs/setup.rst

    python3.6 main.py

-8. Or run the program with the -g flag to run it without Cozmo.
+8. Or use the -g flag to run a simulation of the program without Cozmo.

 .. code-block:: bash